 You will need 48 oysters measuring between 3 inches and 3.5 inches in the shell.
-The best oysters usually come from the water near your location.
+The best fresh oysters usually come from the water near your location.
 West Coast oysters tend to taste sweeter, while those from the East Coast have a more mild flavor.

 Oysters from the Gulf of Mexico have an extremely mild taste because of their short growing season while those from Puget Sound have a very strong flavor.
 Oysters who have taken longer to grow have more depth of flavor.
 You will not want them, however, too large or too small.

-The oysters should still be alive.
+The fresh oysters should still be alive.
 An easy way to tell is to tap the shell on a table.
 If the shell immediately shuts, then the oyster is still alive.